 - Any person in quarantine who develops febrile illness or respiratory symptoms at any point during the quarantine period should be treated and managed as a suspected COVID-19 case and immediately isolated.

 - Standard precautions apply to all persons who are quarantined and to quarantine personnel.

 - Perform hand hygiene frequently, particularly after contact with respiratory secretions, before eating, and after using the toilet.
-Hand hygiene includes either cleaning hands with soap and water or with an alcohol-based hand rub.
-Alcohol based hand rubs are preferred if hands are not visibly dirty; hands should be washed with soap and water when they are visibly dirty.
+Hand hygiene includes either cleaning hands with soap and water or with a >70% alcohol-based hand rub.

 - Refrain from touching the eyes, nose and mouth.

 - Physical distance of at least 2 metres should be maintained between all persons who are quarantined.